 Singapore is a small country.
 It’s also a very big city.

 There is a lot to discover when moving to Singapore; a lot of cultural beats to understand, customs to learn and places to explore.
 Part of the process of relocation is getting acquainted with your new local area and adjusting to the world around you.
-This is an important part of moving to Singapore, as the more involved you get with the country and community and the more integrated you become, the happier you’ll be and the less likely you’ll experience culture shock and homesickness.
+While English is one of the official languages spoken in Singapore, the cultural differences are often harder to navigate, while hearing the other 3 official languages may come as surprise for some.
+Adjusting to your local area is an important part of moving to Singapore, as the more involved you get with the country and community and the more integrated you become, the happier you’ll be and the less likely you’ll experience culture shock and homesickness.